What to Do When Your Front Struts are Leaking

 - Increased tire tread wear

-- Front end of the vehicle dips when braking
+- The front end of the vehicle dips when braking